NSExceptional/SnapchatKit/README.md

 ## Usage

-Documentation for MirrorKit is on [Cocoadocs](http://cocoadocs.org/docsets/SnapchatKit/0.1.0/index.html).
+Documentation for SnapchatKit is on [Cocoadocs](http://cocoadocs.org/docsets/SnapchatKit/0.1.0/index.html).
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Installation